Group A World Cup 2026: Schedule, Teams, Standings & Results

 0

-FIFA changed the tiebreakers for 2026.
-If teams finish level on points, head-to-head results now come first.
-The order is head-to-head points, then head-to-head goal difference, then head-to-head goals scored.
-If teams are still level, FIFA uses overall goal difference, then overall goals scored, then the fair play record, and finally the FIFA ranking.
+FIFA uses new tiebreakers in 2026.
+If teams finish level on points, head-to-head record comes first: head-to-head points, then head-to-head goal difference, then head-to-head goals scored.
+Overall goal difference, overall goals scored, the fair-play record, and finally the FIFA ranking settle anything still tied.

 Group A Results